GuardianAngel2138/scheduler_v5/README.md

-Hi this a preety good and most importantly working scheduling bot.
+Hi this a pretty good and most importantly working scheduling bot.